ronehe/Pipe/README.md

 Main objective: to create a game based on [pipe](https://www.crazygames.com/game/pipe)

 ## Setup and guidelines
-This game consists of puzzles to the user' choice using custom building blocks that are described below written onto a text file.
+This game consists of puzzles to the user's choice using custom building blocks that are described below written onto a text file.
 There is no limitation to the amount of puzzles that can be inserted.

 The provided file must be called "map.txt" and must be of the following form: